rust-lang/rust/src/doc/rustc-dev-guide/src/tests/compiletest.md

 The test should be annotated with `// EMIT_MIR` comments that specify files that will contain the expected MIR output.
-You can use `x.py test --bless` to create the initial expected files.
+You can use `x test --bless` to create the initial expected files.

 There are several forms the `EMIT_MIR` comment can take: